This is sponsored content for myhealth1st.

 Delivery services, virtual classrooms and video call hangouts are becoming the norm nowadays, so it's perfectly natural that medicine should have a non-contact option for doctors and patients alike.

 Telehealth, also known as telemedicine, presents an opportunity for health care providers and individuals like yourself to stay in touch and address routine health issues.
 Read on to learn why you should choose a telehealth consultation over a face-to-face appointment in these uncertain times.

 What is telehealth?

 Long an essential way for doctors to connect with remote or underserviced communities, especially in rural areas, telehealth is the use of technology to allow individuals to have appointments with a health care professional remotely.

 In the past, these calls were usually conducted via telephone but, with the advent of reliable video chatting technology from companies like Zoom, WhatsApp and Skype, many consultations have moved online.

-Patients are now able to book a telehealth consultant and attend an appointment without leaving the comfort of their own homes.
+Patients are now able to book a telehealth consult and attend an appointment without leaving the comfort of their own homes.
 This unique model is ideal for conditions that are not urgent and do not require physical contact.
 Some typical services that can be done via telehealth consultations include the following: